 Is Your DOT Physical Examination Stressing You Out?

-Know what the physical requirements are for commercial driving to know what your doctor will be looking for during your DOT Physical in Brooklyn New York or other other location.
+Know what the physical requirements are for commercial driving to know what your doctor will be looking for during your DOT Physical in East Texas.

 Vision: at least 20/40 acuity in each eye with or without correction(eyeglasses or contacts) reading the Snellen Chart, and at least 70 degrees of peripheral vison on the horizontal meridian in each eye.
 Driver must also be able to recognize and distinguish standard traffic signals red, green and amber colors.

 Hearing: You Must perceive a forced whisper voice at 5 feet or more with or without hearing aid.
 Otherwise, you must undergo a formal hearing test with an audiometer and pass.

 Blood Pressure: Driver qualified if less than or equal to 140/90.
 If your blood pressure is more than 140/90 but less than 180/110, you may qualify for a shorter interval depending on whether this is an initial or re-certification and also on your medical examiner’s discretion.

 - Diabetes requiring the use of insulin (unless you have an exemption issued by the Federal government).

 - If you don’t meet the minimum vision and hearing standards listed above, even with the help of corrective lenses or a hearing aid) you may be disqualified.

 If you don’t meet the vision standards or you are using insulin for your diabetes it is also possible to apply for an exemption by going to the Federal Diabetes and Vision Exemption Program at the FMCSA website.